wildland/ember-authenticate-me/README.md

 # Ember-authenticate-me

-This addon hooks torii up to work out of the box with the Rails gem [token-authenticate-me](https://github.com/inigo-llc/token_authenticate_me) and includes some default templates, routes, and controllers.
+This addon hooks [Torii](https://github.com/Vestorly/torii) up to work out of the box with the Rails gem [token-authenticate-me](https://github.com/inigo-llc/token_authenticate_me) and includes some default templates, routes, and controllers.

 ## Installation (requires ember-cli 2.0 or greater)

+In your app's root Ember directory, run:

 * `ember install ember-authenticate-me`
 * `ember generate user`

 `ember g ember-authenticate-me` adds to your `app/router.js` router map:

 ```js
 this.route('login');
 this.route('logout');